-If a team took at least as many tricks as they bid, they will gain 10 points per trick bid.
+If a team takes at least as many tricks as they bid, they will gain 10 points per trick bid.
 Every trick taken beyond their bid is worth 1 point.

-If a team did not take enough tricks to meet their bid, they will lose 10 points per trick bid.
+If a team does not take enough tricks to meet their bid, they will lose 10 points per trick bid.
 This is known as being "set".
-For example, if a team's combined bid is '5' and at the end of a hand they only took 4 tricks between the two of them, then they will lose 50 points.
+For example, if a team's combined bid is ' and at the end of a hand, they only took 4 tricks between the two of them, then they will lose 50 points.

-Additionaly, for every trick taken beyond what the team bid, that team will earn a "bag".
-Over the course of the game these bags accumulate.
+Additionally, for every trick taken beyond what the team bid, that team will earn a "bag".
+Over the course of the game, these bags accumulate.
 Every time a team accumulates 10 bags, that team will lose 100 points.

-If a player bid "nil" and successfully does not take any tricks, then their team will gain 100 points.
+If a player bids "nil" and successfully does not take any tricks, then their team will gain 100 points.

-If a player who bid "nil" fails and takes any tricks, then their team will lose 100 points.
+If a player who bids "nil" fails and takes any tricks, then their team will lose 100 points.

 The game ends when any team reaches 500 points or falls to -200 points.
 The team with the highest score wins!

-Spades was invented in the the USA in the 1930s and became quite popular in the 1940s.
+Spades were invented in the USA in the 1930s and became quite popular in the 1940s.
 Spades is a member of the Whist family of card games.